Duration: 1 year full time or 2 years part time

 Through interdisciplinary learning and hands on activities in a range of associated topics, our graduates will be better equipped to become the next generation of scientific researchers, policymakers and business leaders, ready to solve global sustainability challenges.

 Taught modules are followed by a four-month Independent Research Project in term 3 worth 60 credits.
-Students will work with supervisors from both Kew and Royal Holloway, and either develop their own project or select from a list of pre-determined cutting-edge projects.
-Student projects will be written up in the style of an academic paper.
+Students will work with supervisors from both Kew and Royal Holloway, and either develop their own project or select from a list of cutting-edge projects.
+Student projects will be written up in the style of an academic paper and presented at a research symposium.

 All modules are core